Br0ad/Lora-IoT-project/README.md

 1. Setup Feathers and IDE.
 2. Flash RX and TX to Feathers with Arduino IDE.
-3. Import NODE to Node Red and add bot token to any nodes with a red triangle.
+3. Import flows.json to Node Red and add bot token to any nodes with a red triangle.
 4. Wire TX Feather to DHT11 or other sensor.
 5. Plug in Feathers and correct COM/ACM ports in serial in if needed.
 6. Click Deploy wait for output in debug console and if so click the button next to inject.